Tongue Ties Knoxville, TN

 The treatment to release or remove a frenum was once a surgical procedure involving sutures, more bleeding, and longer healing times.
 Dr. Cain uses innovative laser technology to reduce discomfort and swelling and allow the patient to heal faster.
 A laser frenectomy is a brief treatment that the dentist completes from the comfort of our dentist office.

 It can usually be completed in just as little as 30 minutes.
-The procedure is completed under local anesthetic, ensuring the patient is comfortable during their treatment.
-High-quality lasers are used to precisely and accurately remove any unnecessary frenum, causing little to no bleeding or pain after the procedure.
+The procedure is completed under local anesthetic, ensuring the patient is comfortable during treatment.
+High-quality lasers are used to precisely and accurately remove unnecessary frenum, causing little to no bleeding or pain after the procedure.

 Post-op care is extremely important after a frenectomy.
 Even though there is little chance of complications, keeping your mouth clean after the procedure is very important.
 Most patients only experience minor pain and swelling as the operation site heals over the next few weeks.
-Following your post-op instructions will help promote proper healing and give you desired results.
+Following your post-op instructions will help promote proper healing and achieve desired results.

 The dentist uses a state-of-the-art dental laser.
-Laser dentistry minimizes bleeding and swelling, eliminates the need for painful sutures, and allows for faster healing times.
+Laser dentistry minimizes bleeding and swelling, eliminates the need for painful sutures, and allows faster healing times.
 Laser frenectomy allows patients to return to their daily lives almost immediately with minimal discomfort or side effects.

 Request an appointment with Dr. Cain and schedule an evaluation for your child.
 A laser frenectomy is a safe, effective, and permanent treatment for tongue-tied babies and children.